projectcalico/calico/docs/source/redhat-opens-install.rst

 If you are upgrading an existing system, please see the :doc:`opens-upgrade` document instead for upgrade instructions.

-The instructions come in two sections: one for installing control nodes, and one for installing compute nodes.
-Before moving on to those sections, make sure you follow the **Common Steps** section, and if you want to create a combined controller and compute node, work through all three sections.
+There are three sections to the install: installing etcd, upgrading control nodes to use Calico, and upgrading compute nodes to use Calico.
+Follow the **Common Steps** on each node before moving on to the specific instructions in the control and compute sections.
+If you want to create a combined control and compute node, work through all three sections.

 .. warning:: Following the upgrade to use etcd as a data store, Calico
              currently only supports RHEL 7 and above.